fbpx

 But this trend will also come with a problem: Unconscious bias.
 There are high chances candidates will be assessed not only on their expertise but also their appearance, color, gender, etc.

-Given that Diversity and Inclusion were the most talked about topics of 2022, will video resumes be a boon or bane?
+Given that DEI hiring and Diversity and Inclusion were among the most talked about topics of 2022, will video resumes be a boon or bane?
 Time will tell.

-We, or nobody, can build a golden checklist to guarantee that everything will be sorted if you prepare according to these 12 trends of recruitment in 2023 (or whatever other recruiters forecasted).
+We, or nobody, can build a golden checklist to guarantee that everything will be sorted if you prepare according to these recruitment trends 2025 (or whatever other recruiters forecasted).

 These are just the catalyst to bring you into action!